 - student’s scholastic standing meets the requirements for advanced standing at that law school;

-- course work which the student has completed is similar in character to Valparaiso University Law School course requirements;
+- course work which the student has completed is similar in character to Valparaiso University Law School course requirements; and the

 - student has met the entrance requirements of Valparaiso’s Law School for beginning law students.